1blckhrt/knowledge-base/content/posts/cybersecurity/lan.md

 date: 2025-09-12T10:14
 draft: false
 categories: ["Cybersecurity"]
-tags: ["technology", "security", "cybersecurity", "networking]
+tags: ["technology", "security", "cybersecurity", "networking"]
 ---

 A LAN is the smallest type of computer network.